Kito Junqueira

 Heráclito Gomes Pizano, better known by the stage name Kito Junqueira (15 May 1948 – 23 August 2019), was a Brazilian actor and politician who served in the Legislative Assembly of São Paulo.

 Biography

 He was born in São Paulo on 15 May 1948 and was an alumnus of University of São Paulo and New York University.

 Kito Junqueira started his acting career in several telenovelas broadcast by TV Tupi, starting in 1973.
 Additionally he also acted in Espelho Mágico, Vereda Tropical, Pantanal, Por Amor, A Lei e o Crime, and Chamas da Vida.
 He also appeared several times as a guest on Você Decide.
 He also starred in the film Eternamente Pagú and won several awards for his performance in Bent.

 Junqueira died in Curitiba of a myocardial infarction during the early hours of 23 August 2019.
-At the time of his death, he was preparing to rehearse for a stage production of À Flor da Pele in Sao Paulo.
+At the time of his death, he was preparing to rehearse for a stage production of À Flor da Pele in São Paulo.
 His widow, Maria Santos Pizano, hopes that Junqueira's body will be cremated.